sdawzy/procedural-terrain-generation-blender/Evaluation.md

 ### Cons of Worley Noise
 - The Worley noise is less adaptable and requires much math to alternate its fundamental shape.
 The edge formed by the equidistance line is also sharp and requires additional smoothing procedure.

-## Something Else That We Wanna Say...
+## Something Else That We Want To Say...
 All the algorithms above achieve the goal of generating a terrain that imitates a landscape: there are heights and by using different colors we create different meanings for different levels of height.
 Mostly we color the terrain (from low to high) in terms of sea, land, mountain, and snow on the mountain, but we are also able to generate different kinds of landscapes, such as desert or volcano.
 However, perhaps due to the nature of these algorithms, so far we are unable to mimic a river without using non-algorithmic tools from blender itself to generate rivers, or anything that have a more "global feature" that we can tell by just looking at the terrain generated.
 We are able to generate mass portion of sea with blobs of islands and we are able to genereate vast grassland with a few ponds.
 We hope to be able to achieve this in the near future with algorithms.